 - what benefits this drives for your buyers as a consequence.

 In short: How will your promise help your buyer transform into something they aspire to.

 Once you get a better understanding of what a value proposition is, you may feel like you’re ready to craft one for your organization.
-However, to create a value proposition that works, you should do your own market research and review examples of successful value propositions from real-world companies in and outside your market segment.
-By looking at examples of value propositions that helped companies grow, you can determine what you should (and shouldn’t) include in yours, and how you can use your statement to generate and convert more leads.
+However, to create a value proposition that works, you should do your own market research and review examples of successful value propositions from real-world companies in and outside your target market segment.
+By looking at examples of value propositions that helped other B2B SaaS Startups / Scaleups grow, you can determine what you should (and shouldn’t) include in yours, and how you can use your statement to generate and convert more leads.
 More on that later in this article.
 But first, let’s dig into why this matters.

 What’s the role of your Value Proposition?

-As mentioned above, a value proposition lays out the value of buying from your company.
-If you run a business software company, it makes clear why they should choose your software solutions or services and not those of another company.
+As mentioned above, a value proposition focuses on laying out the value of buying from your company.
+It addresses your customers’ needs and makes clear why they should choose your software solutions or services and not those of another company.
 When your potential customers read your company’s value proposition, they should understand instantly why it’s worthwhile to spend their money on what you’re selling: